IMSR Community Action Team

 - The support networks of the above groups e.g. family members, carers, relevant charities, educators etc.

 Hi, I’m Caroline!
-My background is in psychology, brain imaging and cognitive neuroscience, but I have been working in public engagement since 2014 and I moved to the IMSR in 2020.
-I’m interested in working with researchers and communities to co-craft meaningful projects that bring greater awareness, advocacy and involvement to the world-leading research underway in the IMSR & SMQB.
+My background is in psychology, brain imaging and cognitive neuroscience, but I have been working in public engagement and patient involvement since 2014 and I moved to the IMSR in 2020.
+I’m interested in working with researchers and communities to co-craft meaningful projects that bring greater awareness, advocacy and involvement to the world-leading research underway in our institute.

 Meet the Community Action Team…